mnot/I-D/stakeholder-rights/draft.md

 --- abstract

-This document proposes a set of guidelines for protocol efforts in relation to how they balance concerns and conflicts between different stakeholders.
+This document proposes a set of guidelines for protocol designers regarding how they balance concerns and conflicts between different stakeholders.
+It also requires the end user to be the highest priority stakeholder in application protocols.

 --- middle